AvSuper COVID-19 updates

 Please note that while making a withdrawal will be possible, it is still advisable to consider if this would be in your best interests as any withdrawal may crystallise losses in markets, may end your insurance cover (if you leave a low balance), and will reduce your final retirement savings.
 Our Member Advice Consultants are available to discuss the options and implications for our members.

 While the system is based on self-assessment, please note the ATO is able to conduct detailed checks to ensure eligibility was correctly applied and is likely to begin this process soon.
 Anyone found to have taken an early release payment without being eligible will have the withdrawn amount added to their taxable income for the year and face a possible fine of up to $12,600 for a ‘total disregard of the rules’.
 If you are not sure of your eligibility after receiving an early release payment, we recommend getting in touch with the ATO as soon as possible – a voluntary disclosure may reduce any legal consequences.

 Once approved, the ATO directs us to pay the money to the member and we are processing those requests as quickly as possible (usually within 3 to 5 days).
 We are sending an SMS to all members requesting the early release to ensure the request is valid (see our super scam warning) and again once the payment has been made.

 Of course, existing access to superannuation laws still apply, and we continue to manage those claims as quickly as possible.

 The ongoing health and safety of our people while also continuing our service commitments to our members remains our priority.
-This includes reviewing our systems, protocols and operations management on a daily basis.
+This includes reviewing our systems, protocols and operations management on a regular basis.